Segmentation-Free Streaming Machine Translation: Segmentation-Free Statistical Framework

 For this work, the memory mechanism takes the current active source and target chunks, $\bm{x}=x_j^{j\sp{\prime}}$ and $\bm{\hat y}=y_i^{i\sp{\prime}}$ respectively, and uses a log-linear model composed by a series of feature functions $h_f(a,\bm{x},\bm{\hat y)}$ which provide a score for every position $a$ of the active source chunk.
 The probability of position $a$ being the last position that has been translated is estimated as

 After applying the log-transformation, the position of the last source word $\hat a$ to be moved to the streaming history is chosen as

-The weights of the feature functions, $\bm{\lambda} \in \mathbb{R}^F$, are optimized using gradient descent by minimizing the standard cross-entropy loss over a set of samples.
+The weights of the feature functions, $\bm{\lambda} \in \mathbb{R}^F$, are optimized using gradient descent by minimizing the conventional cross-entropy loss over a set of samples.
 Specifically, each sentence pair can be understood as a classification sample for a task with classes $C=\{1, 2, \dots, |\bm{x}|\}$ and correct label $\hat C=|\bm{x}|$.
+The abbreviated pseudocode for SegFree inference is presented in Figure~\ref{alg:inference}.

 The SegFree model presented in this work uses a memory mechanism based on the following feature functions\footnote{Note that in these definitions, $a$ is the relative position from the start of the active chunk, that is, $a\in[1, |\bm{x}|]$.}: \begin{itemize} \item A reverse translation model (\textit{Reverse MT}).
-The score for each source position is given by a reverse translation model that computes the probability of the partial translation $x_j^{a}$.
-That is, $h_f(a,\bm{x},\bm{\hat y})=p_{y \rightarrow x}(x_j^{a}|\bm{\hat y})$. \item A normal distribution conditioned by a linear regression (LinReg) model $h_f(a,\bm{x},\bm{\hat y})=\mathcal{N}(a \mid \theta_{\mu} \cdot |\bm{\hat y}|,\theta_{\sigma}^2)$, estimated with Ordinary Least Squares.
-More complex regression models did not provide any significant improvements. \end{itemize}
+The score for each source position is given by a reverse translation model that computes the probability of the partial translation $x_j^{a}$ followed by the end-of-sentence symbol ("</s>").
+That is, $h_f(a,\bm{x},\bm{\hat y})=p_{y \rightarrow x}([x_j^{a}, \textrm{</s>}]|\bm{\hat y})$, computed as the product of token-level probabilities including $\textrm{</s>}$.
+For this work, our reverse model uses the same architecture and training data as the forward model, but the translation direction has been switched during training. \item A normal distribution conditioned by a linear regression (LinReg) model $h_f(a,\bm{x},\bm{\hat y})=\mathcal{N}(a \mid \theta_{\mu} \cdot |\bm{\hat y}|,\theta_{\sigma}^2)$, estimated with Ordinary Least Squares. \end{itemize}

+Apart from the two aforementioned features, we also tried some other approaches that were not able to improve the results, either in isolation or in combination with other features.
+Specifically, we tried predicting both the mean and the variance rather than only the mean with the linear model as well as replacing the linear models with higher order models.
+Furthermore, we also collected counts of source lengths for every different target length and used them to estimate the segmentation probability, as well as using the source length, target length and length ratios as features.
+Lastly, we also tried a neural-based regressor that predicts the mean and variance.

 Additionally, we also compare our log-linear approach with the naive SegFree approach (\textit{Naive}), which uses a sliding window with a fixed offset $r$.
 The median target-to-source length ratio is used as the offset.
 Then, during inference time, whenever the ``[SEP]'' token is emitted, the source sliding window is moved a fixed number of positions based on this pre-computed ratio.
 Specifically, $\hat a = \max(\lfloor |\bm{y}|/{r} \rfloor, 0).$